toorymn/wms_dashboard/DOCKER_DEPLOYMENT.md

    ```

 4. **Port Configuration:**
-   - Container Port: 80
+   - Container Port: 8080
-   - Public Port: 80 (or your preferred port)
+   - Public Port: 8080 (or your preferred port)
+   - Note: Avoid port 3000 as it may conflict with Dockploy dashboard

 5. **Deploy:**
    - Click "Deploy" in Dockploy